 - One representative of leadership from each team of the previous TEC

-- Two youth and/or young adult members from each team of the past weekend
+- Two youth and/or young adult members from each team of the previous TEC

 What is the Discernment Team?

-A team that gathers together and pray together, with the belief in God’s grace and guidance over the process.
+A team that gathers to pray together asking the Holy Spirit to guide them in the process of forming the team for the next TEC retreat.
 Because we are a faithful community, we stand confident that the Lord continues to work through and among us.
-Even when decisions are made that may not necessarily seem to be the best ones, God redeems those situations and allows for His work to be accomplished.
+Even when decisions are made that may not necessarily seem to us to be the best ones, God can still redeem those situations, work in and through them, and allow His work to be accomplished.

-- After much prayer, the team comes together and opens themselves to the Holy Spirit.
+- After much prayer, the team comes together and opens their hearts to the will of the Father and the guidance of the Holy Spirit.

 - A blend of males and females

-- From different regional areas, high schools, colleges, and parishes
+- A sampling from different regional areas, high schools, colleges, and parishes

 - The applicants’ gifts and talents and how these may best be used

-If there are ever any questions about discernment, please feel free to contact our chairperson or spiritual director (found on the About Us page), and they will be as honest and as clear as possible in explaining the discernment process.
+If there are ever any questions about discernment, please feel free to contact our Chairperson or Spiritual Director, and they will be as honest and as clear as possible in explaining the discernment process.